bogd/anova-oven-api/README.md

 Replace `API_KEY` and `REFRESH_TOKEN` with the values you got in the previous step.

+You will get a JSON as a result.
 Copy the value for `id_token` - this is the one you will need later.

 ### Connecting to the API